cnguy/kayn/README.md

   I still set the default to RANKED_SOLO_5x5 though.
 */
 var name = 'caaaaaaaaaria'
-k.getSummoners({ region: 'na', names: name }, function (err, data) {
-  if (data) {
-    k.getMatchList({ region: 'na', id: data[name].id, options: {
+k.MatchList.get({ name, region: 'na', options: {
     /*
     According to Riot API, query parameters that can accept multiple values must be a comma separated list (or a single value), which is why one can do the below join.

     However, both these options are inconvenient, and so I check if you pass in array values for every option parameter, and manually join it for you.
 You can still pass in string values if you want though.

     Note, for arrays of values that are conceptually integers, both strings and integers work because they're joined together as a string anyways.
     */
     // rankedQueues: ['RANKED_SOLO_5x5', 'RANKED_FLEX_SR'].join(','), STILL VALID
     // championIds: '67' // '267,67' or ['267', '67'].join(',') STILL VALID
   rankedQueues: ['RANKED_SOLO_5x5', 'RANKED_FLEX_SR'], // valid
   championIDs: [67, 62, '61'] // valid
 } }, rprint)
-  }
-})

-/* The above example with promises. */ var name = 'caaaaaaaaaria' var opts = {
+/* The above example with promises. */ var opts = {
+  name: 'caaaaaaaaaria',
   region: 'na',
   options: {
     rankedQueues: ['RANKED_SOLO_5x5', 'RANKED_FLEX_SR'],